-Grow America’s Favorite Shrub – Boxwoods
+Grow and Care for America’s Favorite Shrub – Boxwoods

 Boxwoods are one of those rare plants that has a place in formal gardens as well as contemporary landscapes, and just about everything in between.
 Boxwoods can be seen in landmark gardens across the globe.
 For many gardeners, they are a treasured part of their gardens.
 Available in many forms, they are a versatile plant that should be on every gardener’s must-have list.